Father of Modern Wine?: Pinot Noir and its Extended Family Tree

 Pinot Noir is one of the world’s most prized grape varietals.
 In the past twenty years, it has experienced an unprecedented boom and is now widely planted across Burgundy in France, Sonoma and Napa Valley in California and is the dominant red wine varietal in countries like Germany and New Zealand, as well as emerging producers like Oregon.
 It has come a long way from the point at which Pinot Noir first emerged onto the historical record in Burgundy in the second half of the fourteenth century.
 But what is often not commented on is the degree to which Pinot has fathered a huge array of other popular grape varietals.
 This Pinot family tree is one of the surprising stories of viticultural history.

 Pinot Spreads from France

 When it first emerged fully into the historical record in the fourteenth century Pinot was largely confined to France and in particular to the Burgundy region in the east of the country.
-Beyond this, it most likely have a presence in adjoining parts of south-western Germany and Switzerland, but it did not have the Europe-wide and global presence which it does today.
+Beyond this, it most likely has a presence in adjoining parts of southwestern Germany and Switzerland, but it did not have the Europe-wide and global presence that it does today.

 The Clonal Diversity of Pinot